John Murray, 4th Earl of Dunmore

-John Murray, 4th Earl of Dunmore PC (1730 – 25 February 1809) was a Scottish peer, military officer and colonial administrator in the Thirteen Colonies and The Bahamas.
-He was the last royal governor of Virginia.
+John Murray, 4th Earl of Dunmore PC (1730 – 25 February 1809) was a British Army officer and colonial administrator who served as the governor of Virginia from 1771 to 1775.
 Dunmore was named governor of New York in 1770.
-He succeeded to the same position in the colony of Virginia the following year, after the death of Norborne Berkeley, 4th Baron Botetourt.
+He succeeded to the same position in the colony of Virginia the following year after the death of Norborne Berkeley, 4th Baron Botetourt.
 As Virginia's governor, Dunmore directed a series of campaigns against the trans-Appalachian Indians, known as Lord Dunmore's War.
-He is noted for issuing a 1775 document, Dunmore's Proclamation, offering freedom to any enslaved person who fought for the British Crown against Patriot rebels in Virginia.
+He is noted for issuing a 1775 document, Dunmore's Proclamation, offering freedom to slaves who fought for the British Crown against Patriot rebels in Virginia.
 Dunmore fled to New York after the burning of Norfolk in 1776 and later returned to Britain.
 He was Governor of the Bahamas from 1787 to 1796.

 Early life

 Murray was born in Taymouth, Scotland, the eldest son of William Murray, 3rd Earl of Dunmore, by his marriage to Catherine Nairne; he was a nephew of John Murray, 2nd Earl of Dunmore.
 In 1745, both Murray, then only 15, and his father joined the ill-fated Rising of "Bonnie Prince Charlie" (Charles Edward Stuart).
 The young Murray was appointed as a page to Prince Charles.
 The second Earl, his uncle, remained loyal to the Hanoverians.

 After the Jacobite Army was defeated at the Battle of Culloden in 1746, William Murray was imprisoned in the Tower of London, and his family was put under house arrest.
 By 1750, William Murray had received a conditional pardon.
 John Murray was now aged twenty and joined the British Army.
+He served as a captain in the Seven Years' War, leading raids on the coast of France until resigning his commission around 1760.

 In 1756, after the deaths of his uncle and father, he became the fourth Earl of Dunmore.
-In 1759 Dunmore married Lady Charlotte Stewart (1740 – 11 November 1818), a daughter of Alexander Stewart, 6th Earl of Galloway.
+In 1759, Dunmore married Lady Charlotte Stewart (1740 – 11 November 1818), a daughter of Alexander Stewart, 6th Earl of Galloway.
 They had five sons and three daughters: